Skip to main content

 How Task Retries Work:

-1. Task Failure: If the task throws an error, Our durable execution engine marks it as failed
+1. Task Failure: If the task throws an error, the durable execution engine marks the attempt as failed.

-2. Retry Delay: Waits initial_interval_ms before first retry
+2. Retry Delay: Waits initial_interval_ms before the first retry.

-3. Exponential Backoff: Each retry interval is multiplied by backoff_factor
+3. Exponential Backoff: Each subsequent retry interval is the previous one multiplied by backoff_factor.

-5. Final Failure: After 5 attempts, task is permanently failed
+5. Final Failure: After max_attempts attempts, the task is permanently failed.

 Task Context

-A task’s “main()” function will be injected with task context, see Context for more details.
-Here’s a brief overview of what context enables.
+A task’s main() function is invoked with a context object — see Context for full details.
+Here’s a brief overview of what context enables:

 Next Steps